micmejia/bible-dump/NKJV/Ezekiel/Ezek 17.md

 And it grew and became a spreading vine of low stature; Its branches turned toward him, But its roots were under it.
 So it became a vine, Brought forth branches, And put forth shoots.

 ###### 7
-"But there was [^a]another great eagle with large wings and many feathers; And behold, this vine bent its roots toward him, And stretched its branches toward him, From the garden terrace where it had been planted, That he might water it.
+"But there was another great eagle with large wings and many feathers; And behold, this vine bent its roots toward him, And stretched its branches toward him, From the garden terrace where it had been planted, That he might water it.

 ###### 8
-It was planted in [^b]good soil by many waters, To bring forth branches, bear fruit, _And_ become a majestic vine." '
+It was planted in good soil by many waters, To bring forth branches, bear fruit, _And_ become a majestic vine." '

 ###### 9
 "Say, 'Thus says the Lord God: "Will it thrive?
 Will he not pull up its roots, Cut off its fruit, And leave it to wither?
 All of its spring leaves will wither, And no great power or many people Will be needed to pluck it up by its roots.